How to part exchange your car – the ultimate guide

-Want to part exchange a car?
-We explain the ins and outs in this “how to” guide to help you get the highest car valuation and make an informed decision about using this route to sell your car.
+Want to part exchange your car?
+We explain the ins and outs in this how-to guide to help you get the highest car valuation and make an informed decision about using this route to sell your car.

-To part exchange cars, as opposed to selling your car outright, is a way of ‘trading up’ or ‘trading in’ your car for another, usually more expensive vehicle, by offsetting the value of the original car against the price of the new one.
+Part-exchanging a car is a way of ‘trading up’ or ‘trading in’ your car for another, sometimes more expensive vehicle, by offsetting the value of the original car against the price of the next one.

 Once the value of the car has been agreed between the seller and car dealer – the difference is then paid either by taking out and paying off the finance on the original vehicle, or simply by transferring the money.

 Currently, a part exchange (also known as a ‘PX’) is a popular choice in Britain, with recent research showing that around 3.2 million buyers now prefer to use this service each year, rather than selling privately.